Non-Compliance Action

 The Non-Compliance Panel considers disciplinary matters which concern Code Members.
 This includes where there is a concern that the Code Member has breached the Renewable Energy Consumer Code, the Bye-Laws, or a Consent Order.
 Code Members and RECC are invited to attend and make submissions at Hearings of the Non-Compliance Panel.
 The Panel will decide where the Code Member has committed any breach, and if so, what sanction, if any, should be placed on the Code Member in accordance with the Bye-Laws.

-Non-Compliance Panel determinations
+Non-Compliance Panel Determinations

 The Appeals Panel